ibisba/workshop/ibisba_workshops/docs/populating-project-guide.md

 **Extended metadata:**
 *If applicable*

 **Study  position:**
-*You can specify the position you want this Study to have under the Investigation: 1* **Project:**
+*You can specify the position you want this Study to have under the Investigation: 1*

+**Project:**
-*Assign the Investigation to the project created* **Sharing:**
+*Assign the Investigation to the project created*

+**Sharing:**
+*Assign the who you want to share the data with.*

 **Creators:**
+*Add additional creators if you wish. *

 **Publications:**
+* Add any associated Publications.*

 ### Step 3: Create the Assays